-There’s two outstanding chefs that haven been inspiration and mentors to me over the years.
+There are two outstanding chefs that have been inspirations and mentors to me over the years.
 Allen Pickett, whose career has included roles at D&D London’s Plateau (1 star) in Canary Wharf, Aviator, Orrery in Marylebone, Galvin Bistrot de Luxe on Baker Street, and Marco Pierre White’s L’Escargot in Soho.
 I met Chef Pickett while he ran Plateau restaurant.
 He mentored me during the National Chef of the Year competition in 2012 and we became friends ever since.

 Chef Alan Irwin is another friend and mentor.
 Alan is a British chef from Scotland with a passion for Kent produce he was the Head Chef at The Vine Sevenoaks, when I worked with him on a project with a local catering College I worked at.

 He became the head chef of the prestigious Spa Hotel in Royal Tunbridge Wells.
 He has been a Roux & Ramsey scholarship finalist 3 times and has won a number of awards such as best restaurant of the year at the Mulberry Tree.
 Alan has worked in Michelin-starred restaurants including Lujon and Chapter One.

 What are your favourite instagram accounts to follow?

 I love, love, love the plating style of Charmaine @m0mmyeats.
 She has an amazing eye for detail and her plates always look so good.